yetkinergun/solis-cloud-scraper/README.md

 * solis.password = [your password for soliscloud.com]
 * service.port = [the port to expose scraped data and call refresh on]

-The following configuration values are required by the refresher.js script
-* service.port = [the port to expose scraped data and call refresh on]
-* service.url = [the URL where the scraper is running
-* refresh.interval-mins = [the interval in minutes to call the /refresh endpoint]

 An example config looks like:

     # Details for accessing solis cloud used by scraper.js